flocasts/flo-scss/site/docs/content/typography.md

 ---
 layout: docs
 title: Typography
-description: Documentation and examples for FloSports typography.
-Uni Neue is the main font-family.
+description: Uni Neue is the main font-family.
 Interstate Mono is the mono font-family.
-The system has 26 type options, 3 text-alignment modifiers, 10 color modifiers, and 5 font-family modifiers for the Une Neue font-weight variants.
+The system has 26 type options, 3 text-alignment modifiers, 10 color modifiers, and 5 font-family modifiers for Une Neue font-weight variants.
 group: content
 toc: true
 ---